Rural Initiative for Science Education (RISE) in Philippines

 I lead Pueblo Science’s international RISE program, which will show local teachers how to include new experiments in their classrooms and how to connect scientific concepts to daily life.
-Topics to be covered during the workshop will include environmental protection, water purification, and renewable energy.
+Topics to be covered during the workshop will include environmental protection, water purification, sexual health and renewable energy.

 Date and Location of Training